MDEC has announced changes to BOG 5 (Tax Exemption)

-Now, the meaning of this is that Msc Malaysia Status Activities will be categorised into either IP (intellectual property like copyrights and patents) derived income or Non-IP derived income like ICT services (using others IP).
-Additionally, qualifying business models will need to have Industry 4.0 elements such as Artificial Intelligence and Automation.
-Now, for Non-IP derived income business models, in lieu of them not possessing valid intellectual properties, they will need to satisfy additional conditions like Substantive Activities.
+Now, the meaning of this is that Msc Malaysia Status Activities will be categorised into either IP (intellectual property like copyrights and patents (software)) derived income or Non-IP derived income like ICT services (using other people's IP).
+Additionally, qualifying business models will need to have Industry 4.0 elements such as Artificial Intelligence, Robotics, Automation, IoT and Big Data.
+Now, for Non-IP derived income business models, in lieu of them not possessing valid intellectual properties, they will need to satisfy additional conditions like Substantive Activities .

 Substantive Activities, if we were to infer from OECD group of which Malaysia is a recent associate member, means that applying companies will need to firstly increase their number of knowledge workers (will be given a period) and secondly, increase their paid-up capital (also given a period).
 Companies applying for Msc Malaysia Status will be given two years to raise their paid-up capital to half a million ringgit.
 As pioneer status is given for five plus five years periods, companies that obtained Msc Malaysia Status will need to raise their paid-up capital to 2.5 million by the fifth year if they were to seek tax relief extension for the second five year irrespective of whether they are tier one, tier two or tier three companies.

 However, whether Substantive Activities will also be applied to IP derived income business model is still a matter of speculation.
 We will update you on this.